hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/models/__init__.md

 **Explanation and Improvements:**

 * **Placeholder Tests:**  The provided code only contained class definitions, not executable code.
-This solution creates placeholder tests to demonstrate the structure and approach.
+This solution creates placeholder tests to demonStarte the structure and approach.
 * **Error Handling:** Added `pytest.raises` to test for `ValueError` exceptions, which are common when a function receives incorrect input types.
 * **Clear Test Names:** Test function names clearly describe the test purpose.
 * **Dummy Data:** Example tests are added with dummy data for classes like `Product` and `HotProductsResponse`.
 Replace these with the appropriate attributes if needed.